EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - "My pencil and I are more clever than I" - Albert Einstein
 - Problems are inevitable but soluble.
 - Lamarckism : A mistaken evolutionary theory based on the idea that biological adaptations are improvements acquired by an organism during its lifetime and inherited by its descendants.
-- Quale: THe subjective aspect of a sensation.
+- Quale: The subjective aspect of a sensation.
 - There has been no significant progress in the field of artificial general intelligence (AGI) because we do not understand how creativity works.
 - Science is the 'Art of the soluble'
 - Systems of government should be judged not by their ability to choose and install good leaders, but by their ability to remove bad ones that are already there.